yogeshhk/DataFrameChatbot/data/nlu.md

 - bye
 - goodbye
 - good bye
-- stop
+- See you
-- end
+- CU
-- farewell
+- Chao
 - Bye bye
 - have a good one